 Everyone can view all of their subscriptions and alerts by clicking on the gear icon in the upper right and navigating to Account settings > Notifications.

-For more, see how permissions work with dashboard subscriptions and alerts.
+For more, see how permissions work with alerts and subscriptions.